-ATE_DPT.1 Testing: high-level design
+ATE_DPT.2 Testing: low-level design

-Developers perform high-level testing whenever a new requirement is added into LPAR code.
+Developers perform low-level testing whenever a new requirement is added into LPAR code.

 ATE_FUN.1 - Functional testing

 An internal proprietary document contains test plans, procedural descriptions and the goal of the test.
 Test results from the execution of the tests demonstrate that each tested security functions behaved as specified.